eMapR/LT-GEE/README.md

 Change events can be extracted and mapped from LandTrendr's segmented line vertices.
 Information regarding the year of change event detection, magnitude of change, duration of change, and pre-change event spectral data can all be mapped.
+In this example we take the data cude genreated in the previous example and extract the greatest disturbance per pixel in a region.

 ![change map](https://github.com/eMapR/LT-GEE/blob/master/imgs/yod_mapped.png)